teacherzhu/jupyter_gui/README.md

 # Jupyter GUI
 :mortar_board: Python code :left_right_arrow: GUI :baby_bottle::baby:

-With Simpli, coders can represent their Python code as Task Widgets to non-coders, who then sees easy-to-run Task Widgets instead of code.
+With Jupyter GUI, coders can represent their Python code as Task Widgets to non-coders, who then sees easy-to-run Task Widgets instead of code.

 1) Coders code,

-2) Simpli converts their code as Task Widgets, and
+2) Jupyter GUI converts their code as Task Widgets, and

 3) non-coders run these easy-to-run Task Widgets (or modify the parameters in the Task Widgets, which can also be converted back to code reflecting these changes).

-## Install Simpli
+## Install Jupyter GUI

 **After launching Notebook with Simpli for the 1st time, please give it a minute to download GUI components in the background (you can see the progress in the command line output).**